data-henrik/db2-vector/similarity-search-products/README.md

 - Configure `.db2conn` to point to your Db2 instance and database
 - Configure `.env` (by copying over `.env-sample`)

+Configuration variables and defaults in `.env`:
+- EMBEDDING_MODEL='granite-embedding'  # Which embedding model to use
+- IMPORT_DATA=False                    # Generate or import the data?
+We generate by default
+- EXPORT_DATA=False                    # By default, no data is exported
+- KEEP_DATA=True                       # By default, the table is kept, so you could run your own queries against Db2

 Tested with by [running the notebook Python 3.13 in Visual Studio Code](https://code.visualstudio.com/docs/datascience/jupyter-notebooks).

 # More on Db2 Vector / AI support